CClingain/OneTrainMyth/Highlights/Project_Highlights.md

 Based on the results above, it seems that the differences between the wait times are largely conditional on the time of day.
 During rush hour, it doesn’t seem to make a difference if you can run or not, on average.
+However, between 3 and 4 am, you may want to run to reduce the probability that you’ll just miss the ferry.

 # Is the myth just a myth?